Do you really need to pay the hefty annual costs required to insure your car, even if your driving record is spotless?

 To legally drive your or another person’s car in most states, yes, you do need car insurance.
 But because state laws and even insurance policies vary, here’s what you should know about keeping your car properly insured.

 How does car insurance work?

-Car insurance covers your liability for injuries and damages that result from a car accident.
+Car insurance covers your liability for injuries and damages that result from a car accident, or even theft or fire with additional coverages.
 Protection can span from coverage for your car alone to add-ons that extend to other damage caused by accidents — even vandalism and driveway dings.

 In this way, car insurance functions like any other insurance: You pay into an insurance policy, typically through monthly payments called insurance premiums.
 And by knowing your insurance policy terms, you know that if the worst case happens, you’re covered by your policy up to a predetermined or adjustable amount before additional money comes out of your pocket.